 - Realizing we are not ultimately a physically limited body.

 - Realizing we are not our thoughts.

 - Realizing we are not even our personalities, feelings, likes and dislikes.

 The process of this negation is also called Subject Object discernment.
 It can be a valuable and important step.

-Meet your spiritual teacher on a bridge of understanding.
+Meet me on a bridge of understanding.